| The Assembly, 1. Recalling its decision of 30 March 2001 to continue

 all their OSCE commitments in the areas of human rights

-to increase significantly support for independent initiatives
+and democracy; to increase significantly support for independent initiatives

 directed towards strengthening the development of civil